-The Company is focused on gold exploration in Alaska and has two primary exploration projects: Golden Summit and Vinasale properties.
-Exploration in 2012 included the completion of diamond drill programs on these projects and the calculation of updated National Instrument 43-101 ("NI 43-101") compliant resource calculations on both projects.
+The Company is focused on gold exploration in Alaska and has two primary exploration projects: the Golden Summit and Vinasale properties.
+Exploration to date in 2013 included the completion of a diamond drill program on the Golden Summit project and the calculation of updated National Instrument 43-101 ("NI 43-101") compliant resource calculations on its Golden Summit and Vinasale projects.

 In March 2011, the Company completed its first NI 43-101 compliant resource calculations on the Golden Summit and Vinasale properties.
-The Golden Summit NI 43-101 resource was updated in December 2011 and again in October 2012.
+The Golden Summit NI 43-101 resource was updated in December 2011, October 2012 and most recently in June 2013.
 The Vinasale resource was updated in March 2012 and again in March 2013, based on the 2012 drilling results.